1920 Atlantic hurricane season: Hurricane Three

 A low-pressure area developed into a tropical depression on September 19, while located about 245 mi southeast of Awendaw, South Carolina.
 The system, which had an "extremely small diameter", moved in a slow cyclonic loop.
 Around 1200 UTC on September 20, the depression strengthened into a tropical storm.
 By midday on September 22, it continued the cyclonic loop while moving northwestward.
 The storm intensified into a Category 1 hurricane around that time.
 Maximum sustained winds peaked at 85 mph late on September 22.
-However, the hurricane then began to weakened and fell to a strong tropical storm early the following day, at which time it made landfall near Cape Fear, North Carolina.
+However, the hurricane then began to weaken and fell to a strong tropical storm early the following day, at which time it made landfall near Cape Fear, North Carolina.
 The cyclone quickly weakened after moving inland and dissipated over western Virginia early on September 24.

 Offshore Bald Head Island, North Carolina, a lightship was carried several miles from its original location and observed winds of 72 mph.
 Inland, a house in Wilmington was blown off its foundation and destroyed in, potentially a small tornado spawned by the cyclone.
 Many small severe windstorms were reported in Pitt County, where one person was killed, a number of people were injured, and several buildings were demolished.